 2019 Legislative Agenda

-The Legislative Review Committee will be discussing the City of Cupertino's 2019 Legislative Platform at its upcoming meeting on May 24th.
+The City Council approved the City of Cupertino's 2019 Legislative Platform at its meeting on June 18th.
 The Legislative Platform is comprised of guiding principles that provide a framework for Cupertino’s regional, state, and federal legislative priorities.
 Adopted annually, the City’s Legislative Platform will serve as a reference guide for legislative positions and objectives that provide direction for the City Council and staff throughout the year.
-The Legislative Platform is the foundation of a focused advocacy strategy and will be made available once approved by the full Council.
+The Legislative Platform is the foundation of a focused advocacy strategy and the 2019 Legislative platform can be found here.

-Below are bills that Council has taken a formal position on or are watching.
+Below are bills that Council or the Legislative Review Committee have taken a formal position on or are watching.